EZKMD/Image-to-ASCII-Characters/README.md

 User Actions:
 The user must change the "file_location" variable and "imag" variable in order to transfer their own images.
 Within this project is the media file which contains various images and their ASCII transferred counterparts.
+ Documents here conform to an arbitrary naming convention.

 Note:
  - Certain images of lengths greater than ~1050 pixels will break due to text file conventions